Leo Castelli: Leo Castelli Gallery

 In New York, the Castellis were two of only three non-artist members (the other was dealer Charles Egan) of the Club, an influential coterie founded in 1949 that included Willem de Kooning, Robert Rauschenberg, Franz Kline, and Ad Reinhardt.
 Castelli's first exercise as a private dealer came through Drouin, in 1947: some hundred canvases by Kandinsky, consigned by his widow, Nina.
 His first American curatorial effort was the Ninth Street Show of 1951, a seminal event in the emergence of Abstract Expressionism.
 He soon attached himself to the pioneering gallerist Sidney Janis, one of the early proponents of the school.
 In 1957, he opened the Leo Castelli Gallery in a townhouse at 4 E. 77th Street between Madison and Fifth Avenues in New York City.
 From the mid-1960s through the 1970s, the gallery was perhaps the most prominent commercial venue for art in the world.
-Initially the gallery showcased European Surrealism, Wassily Kandinsky, and other European artists.
+Initially the gallery showcased European Surrealism, Wassily Kandinsky, and other European artists such as François-Xavier Lalanne.
 However the gallery also exhibited American Abstract Expressionism.
 Jackson Pollock, Willem de Kooning, Cy Twombly, Friedel Dzubas, and Norman Bluhm were some artists who were included in group shows.

 In 1958, Robert Rauschenberg and Jasper Johns joined the gallery, signaling a turning away from Abstract Expressionism, towards Pop Art, Minimalism and Conceptual Art.
 From the early 1960s through the late 70s, Frank Stella, Larry Poons, Lee Bontecou, James Rosenquist, Roy Lichtenstein, Andy Warhol, Robert Morris, Donald Judd, Dan Flavin, Cy Twombly, Ronald Davis, Ed Ruscha, Salvatore Scarpitta, Richard Serra, Bruce Nauman, Lawrence Weiner and Joseph Kosuth joined the stable of Castelli artists.
 He gave Johns, Stella and Lichtenstein their first one-man shows.
 Castelli opened a temporary annex, the Castelli Warehouse, on West 108th Street, with a show organized by Robert Morris, of environmental sculpture by nine artists, including Nauman, Serra, and Eva Hesse.
 In 1971 Leo Castelli opened a downtown SoHo branch of the Leo Castelli Gallery at 420 West Broadway, in a building bought by the Hague Art Delivery Company and a cooperative of dealers: Castelli took the second floor; his former wife's Sonnabend Gallery took the third floor, and André Emmerich (later replaced by Charles Cowles) took the top floor; while John Weber, (former director of the Dwan Gallery) rented his gallery on the fourth floor.
 In the 1980s, Castelli opened a second larger downtown exhibition space at a 142 Greene Street also in SoHo.
 He later mounted joint shows with Mary Boone, of Julian Schnabel, in 1981, and David Salle, in 1982.